 I've always been a fan of walking.
-I walk to work 30 minutes each way, 5 days a week.
+I walk to work 30 minutes each way, 5 days a week, which gives me 8,500 steps a day.
 I do this because I get fresh air from the park, listen to the birds, see the trees and plants changing through the seasons, look at the architecture, people.
 Compared tot eh gym, it's less time consuming exercise, as you don't need to travel to the gym, get changed, shower, re-dress and be in the same place all the time, which is insde.
 Fresh air is lovely.
 Recent research shows there is much more beenfit tot he body than that though, and as a massage therapist, the benefits to your muscles, posture and body systems are there for you aswell.

 Prof. Shane O'Mara is Professor of Experimental Brain Research at Trinity College Dublin, and a Wellcome Trust senior investigator.
 His latest book is "In Praise of Walking: The new science of how we walk and why it’s good for us."
 Walking.
 Most of us do it, but very few of us do it enough.
 Neuroscientist Prof. Shane O’Mara concludes how walking benefits our muscles and posture, helps to protect and repair organs, aids digestion and can even turn back the aging of our brains.
 (It seems Hippocrates was right when he said “walking is the best medicine.”)

 As well as encouraging us to think more creatively, walking also helps our mood to improve and our stress levels to fall.
 Here are eight compelling reasons why it’s time to up the daily step count.